okfn-brasil/querido-diario/CONTRIBUTING.md

 Sometimes the community organizes events for solving multiple issues in a short amount of time.
 Especially in these cases, an issue or pull request may be considered abandoned when is waiting for the contributor but doesn't receive updates for a couple of weeks.
 Just let us know you need more time, so we don't end up closing it by mistake.

-### Creating the database and getting ready to start
+### Setup

-There is a series of commands to get your environment ready: `make setup`.
-Check the `Makefile` for more details about these steps.
+Please refer to the [README file](README.md) to set up the project.
+Also, read the `Makefile` for understanding the available tasks and what they run.

-### Option 1 - writing crawlers for new municipalities
+### Writing crawlers for new municipalities

 For collecting the gazettes from the official websites, we use a crawling framework called [Scrapy](https://docs.scrapy.org).
 You may find its [official tutorial](https://docs.scrapy.org/en/latest/intro/tutorial.html) helpful to get started with the architecture.
 Our project can be found in the [`processing/data_collection`](processing/data_collection) folder.